sohamtriveous/Incentiviral/android/README.md

-#Android SDK
-The Incentiviral Android SDK helps developers incentivise their apps in unique ways thereby creating a lasting, viral impression on users.
-For example
-- You can offer discount coupons to users when they share an app message on facebook
+#Incentiviral Android and iOS SDK
+The Incentiviral Android and IOS SDKs help devlopers
+- drive engagement in their app
+- generate app virality
+- increase the app revenue

+For example, by using the SDK
+- you can generate virality in your app by incentivising app shares on facebook.
+When users share your app on facebook, you can use this sdk to offer them some kind of discount coupons (virtual good).
-- You can offer in-app currency when users have spent a certain amount of time in the app
+- you can drive engagement amongst users by offering in-app currency to users who spend a large amount of time in the app

 ![The LowPrice app using the Incentiviral SDK ](http://s27.postimg.org/xca7v5smr/incentiviral1.png "The LowPrice android app using the Incentiviral SDK")